kerynegan/e15/p3/README.md

 + ADMIN: Jill@harvard.edu is an admin and also has previous courses/proposals of her own.
 + USER: Jamal@harvard.edu is only an instructor/user He should not have access to admin pages.

 + DUSK note: This is going to sound crazy, but a tests of my reproposal form kept failing because the Laravel Debug tool was intercepting the click meant for the submit button!
 In my .env file I added "DEBUGBAR_ENABLED=false" and it finally fixed the problem and let my tests pass.
+Here's the error:

 ```
 Facebook\WebDriver\Exception\ElementClickInterceptedException: element click intercepted: Element <button type="submit" dusk="add-proposal-button" class="btn btn-primary yes">...</button> is not clickable at point (831, 891).
 Other element would receive the click: <div class="phpdebugbar-header">...</div>